 - Wagner College

-The following list summarizes the typical requirements for entry into an accredited PA program, although it varies widely from school to school:
+The following list summarizes typical requirements for entry into an accredited PA program, although it varies widely from school to school:

 |General Biology-one year||BIO 166 & 167 (with labs)|